 My homestay room is basic and clean.
 The bed and pillow are a bit stiff, but the night passes easily with the promise of what the next day will hold.
 Breakfast is a full meal again, with a host of sweet and savoury preparations.
 The family invites me to use the kitchen if I’d like to fix myself something specific as well.
 Eknath shows me the studio, a small room with a single window.
 A palette and a tray of paints sit on the windowsill.
 A desk in one corner is surrounded by scrolls, paintbrushes, and pigments.

-“After we converted our cowshed to a folk art museum in 2008, people started coming here to study Chitrakathi and puppet making,” Eknath says.
+“We converted our cowshed to the folk art museum Thakar Adivasi Kala Aangan in 2008,” Eknath says.
+Representatives from Culture Aangan envisioned this project and worked with Pinguli’s artisan families including the Gangavanes to restore and curate their artwork, and fund this museum.
+“It is since then that people started coming here to study Chitrakathi and puppet making,” adds Eknath.
 In Chitrakathi performances, two-dimensional paintings of scenes from the Mahabharata, Ramayana, or Nandi Purana are displayed, while stories are related through song.
 War scenes are plain and sombre, but recreational scenes have intricate borders.
 Chetan shows me some, saying “fashion students like to study these.”
 Though Eknath works at the village accountant’s office, he and the rest of the family are happy to schedule art workshops according to their visitors’ preferences.